lvh/icecap/README.md

 `icecap` is a capability system based on URLs.

-## What are capabilities, and why do I want them?
+## What are capabilities?

 A capability ("cap") gives you the authority to perform some action, without giving you any *other* authority.
 In `icecap`, caps are represented by URLs.

+## Why would I want capabilities?

-This makes it easy to build systems that follow the principle of least authority.
+Capabilities make it easy to build systems that follow the principle of least authority.
 Simply put: a component (such as a piece of software) should only have the rights to do what it *needs* to do.
-That sounds obvious, but is rarely applied in practice.
+That sounds obvious, but this principle is rarely applied in practice.
 Applications are often trusted with credentials with capabilities far beyond what the application actually needs.
 This makes those applications an interesting target for attacks.

 For example, applications are often given API keys that provide access to an entire service, when in reality they only use one particular